 - Creating issues and assigned someone to those issues are simple and easy.

-- Adding new member is easy.
-You can not only add existing user to your board but also invite new users by type in emails.
+- Adding a new member is easy.
+You can not only add an existing user to your board but also invite new users by type in emails.

 - Can’t write documents or wiki about boards, only simple description.